 Meaning, if they think they ate 1000 calories, they probably ate closer to 1500 calories.
 Or, if they think they burned 500 calories, it’s probably closer to 250.

 Reasons for these terrible estimations people have vary dramatically from one person to the next and include everything from personal perception to poor technology tracking, but the research still stands true.
-Even for professionals.
+Even for fitness professionals and advanced baseball athletes.

 Understanding Fat Loss